What you are about to read

 Pyramid of the Louvre photo by Pavel L Photo and Video/Shutterstock.com

-It is not widely known, but the Louvre was originally a fortress that became the palace of the kings of France in Paris before being converted into a museum during the French Revolution.
-In 2026, it remains the largest museum in the world.
+It is not always known, but the Louvre is a former fortress that became the palace of the kings of France in Paris before becoming a museum during the French Revolution.
+In 2026, it is still the largest museum in the world.
 You can see treasures such as the Mona Lisa, the Venus de Milo, and sublime paintings such as The Raft of the Medusa and Liberty Leading the People.
 In total, there are 33,000 works spread over 73,000 square meters.
 Even the exterior is beautiful, from the famous Cour Carrée to the Louvre Pyramid and the Arc de Triomphe du Carrousel.

 II.
 Chic Paris: Opera, Place Vendôme, and Concorde